 Rear End Car Accident Law in Martin County, Florida

-If you are rear-ended, here is a checklist on what you should do:
+If you are rear-ended, here is a checklist of what you should do:

 - Take photographs of the scene.

-- Take photographs of your car from all angles and all area, the front, the rear, the sides, below the rear and of your tail lights.
+- Take photographs of your car from all angles and all areas, the front, the rear, the sides, below the rear, and of your tail lights.
 Take a video if you can of your tail lights working.

 - Take photographs of the other vehicles involved in the car.